Lingo56/portfolio/content/projects/Sigterm-App.md

 ## Project Details

-- Orchestrated a visually compelling experience within a Java-based Processing app, leveraging a GLSL background shader to heighten aesthetics and immersion.
-- Implemented engaging enemy pathing and an upgrade system, akin to Vampire Survivors, to create an engrossing player experience.
+Final project for IAT 167 - Intro to Game Development

+- Built in Processing using Java
+- Implemented a GLSL shader for the background
+- Designed unique enemy behaviors and attack patterns per-stage
+- Developed an economy system to have players trade off what upgrades to prioritize

 ## GitHub Repository